nicarq/sovereign-sdk/README.md

 - #### Using the Module System
 This is the most straightforward way to create a rollup.

-To construct a single module, follow our [module building tutorial](./examples/simple-nft-module/README.md).
 To combine multiple modules into a State Transition Function (STF), see the [`demo-stf`](./examples/demo-rollup/stf/README.md) guide.
 - #### By building a custom State Transition Function If you want even more control over your rollup's functionality, you can implement a completely custom State Transition Function without using the Module System.
 Our dedicated tutorial for this approach can be found [here](./examples/demo-simple-stf/README.md).